 Graduates from veterinary technology programs may work as veterinary technicians, veterinary pharmaceutical sales representatives, and related positions.

-The 21 AVMA approved veterinary technology programs that grant a four-year bachelor's degree include Purdue University, Michigan State University, the State University of New York, and California Polytechnic University.
-There are also 191 AVMA approved programs with two-year degrees.
+The 21 AVMA-approved veterinary technology programs that grant a four-year bachelor's degree include Purdue University, Michigan State University, the State University of New York, and California Polytechnic University.
+There also are 191 AVMA-approved programs with two-year degrees.